igorski/efflux-tracker/README.md

  * When copy-pasting an existing pattern into a new pattern, the new pattern is silent (has to do with start measure and measure offset!)
  * When adding a note to a track, by default it should use the instrument of the previous note in the lane
+ * stopping tracker on Safari while note is playing doesn't kill the note
+ * when selecting a single step from a channel other than the first, it doesn't copy/cut!